A Spotlight Exhibit of Historical Figures by George Stuart

 In 2017, through a generous donation by Eunice and E.G. Hernandez and Family, the museum acquired a collection of 32 one-quarter-life-size Historical Figures made by artist George Stuart.
 Created between 1957 and 1958, these early works by Mr. Stuart include individuals who were the driving force that shaped human history, featuring the famous and infamous from ancient civilizations, European nobility, and political crusades.
-Three spotlight exhibits per year feature different selections from the collection through a variety of themes.
+Spotlight exhibits through the year feature different selections from the collection through a variety of themes.

-The Historical Figures on display in this exhibit are; Tutankhamun, Alexander the Great, Julius Caesar, Cleopatra, and Emperor Nero.
+The Historical Figures on display in this exhibit are; Minos of Crete, Helen of Troy, Dionysius of Syracuse, and Alexander the Great.